f5devcentral/bde-over-bigip/README.md

 ## Usage and Workflow

+### 0. Configure conf.d/env.ini and generate real configuration.

+a.
+Configuration Parameters:

+   `hostnames`:

+   * use `localhost` if you want to deploy container set to local. (most used case).

+   * use specific IP for remote deployment.

+   `mode`:

+   * **full**: the full mode will pull up all containers including customized UI based on NGINX, controller node for configuring predefined customized resources.
+     Note that, use the following line to generate docker images: fluentd ctrlbox.

+         ansible-playbook -i conf.d/env.ini -e@conf.d/configs.yml auto/build-docker-images.yml

+   * **concise**: basic ELK containers are pulled up with some initial configuration, such as opening port 20004 for accepting logs via http-post.

+b.
+Generate Cluster Configuration

+   Use the following line to generate cluster configuration.

+      ansible-playbook -i conf.d/env.ini -e@conf.d/configs.yml auto/generate-runtime-configs.yml

-1. Run `start-all.sh`:
+### 1. Run `start-all.sh`:

 For the first time of running `start-all.sh`, docker command will pull or build images, so it may take a few minutes to finish, depends on the downloading speed of docker images.

    The `start-all.sh` process do the following 3 things in sequence: